 The rest of the game is just the player exploring the mansion, and discovering things about the mysterious owner.
 The mansion is apparently haunted; ghosts, skeletons, and goblins greet the player around every corner.
 Eventually, it is revealed that the vile Dracan plans on sacrificing the hero's sister.
 After rescuing the sibling, the game ends, and all is well again.

 The game is a standard point-and-click adventure game that revolves around a mystery in the same vein that Deja Vu and Shadowgate do.
 The player can choose from several different actions to perform on various objects and in various places, which range from things like move, open, and take.
-The main goal is that the hero's sibling has gone missing, but that will shortly play second fiddle to your survival.
+The main goal is that the hero's sibling has gone missing, but that will shortly play second fiddle to the player's survival.
 Throughout the story the player slowly gain access to new areas, and unravel a bit of the mystery shrouding over the mansion.

 Items gathered in the mansion can then be used via the menu for a variety of effects.
 Some items kill the player (for example, using an axe on self causes death), while others are needed to proceed in the game.
 Most of the items are useless--just there as decoration--but can still be taken.